brenolimeira/brenolimeira/README.md

 ## About Me

-I am a student in Information Systems, looking for opportunities and development of projects related to Front-end with React and React Native framework.
+I am graduated in Information Systems, looking for opportunities and development of projects related to Front-end with React and React Native framework.
 - 💻 I’m currently working on the construction of my undergraduate thesis (Using React and React Native for the construction of the Front-end).
 - 🌱 I’m currently learning about Next.js.
 - 🤝 I’m looking to collaborate on front-end projects with React and React Native.